nikolalsvk/blog/content/blog/four-useful-fzf-tricks-for-your-terminal/index.md

 ![Basic usage of the fzf command](./basic-fzf-command.gif)

 The fuzzy finder launches across your terminal window, and you can search for whatever file you want.
 The cool thing is that fzf if indexing files as you type.
-If your directory doesn't have much complexity regarding files and dirs, you won't notice the indexings at the bottom.
+If your directory doesn't have much complexity regarding files and dirs, you won't notice the indexing at the bottom.

 ## 1. Fuzzyily Change Directories